 Although these days we take for granted the Wayfarer, a style that launched a thousand imitations let’s remember that the path to accessory fame had been as precarious for the brand as for the celebrities that confidently wear them.

-It’s been a symbiotic relationship of love hate with a fickle move during the 1960’s of the great and the good to favouring the aviator style that for a brief reign as king left the classic shades playing the role of court jester.
+It’s been a symbiotic relationship of love-hate with a fickle move during the 1960s of the great and the good to favouring the aviator style that for a brief reign as the king left the classic shades playing the role of the court jester.

-Low profile or high here’s some alternatives to help keep you incognito and more importantly UV protected;
+Low profile or high here are some alternatives to help keep you incognito and more importantly UV protected;

 Spitfire Square Sunglasses

 With a passing nod to the Ray-Ban these alternative X-Ray (clear) framed specs are a good alternative in both colour (Brown) and design, having facia flourishes that make them stand out for the budget-conscious.

 Rubberised coated plastic/acrylic frames cheap enough so as not to worry about losing them on holiday or at the mall (If you dare attend such places these days!)
 The disposable style for the young or young at heart.

 Possibly the Gloria Swanson of shades with their Hollywood crafted credentials and classy cocobolo finish.
 Ideal for wafting in and out of premiers and then hitting the beach.